-- At a local level, the NWMO is interested in working together with Métis communities and their regional organization that are in the vicinity of the communities involved in the second phase of the preliminary assessment step of the site selection process.
+- At a local level, the NWMO is interested in working together with First Nation communities that are in the vicinity of the communities involved in the second phase of the preliminary assessment step of the site selection process.
 This work could be approached from many directions.
 It could include developing an understanding of potential economic development and education opportunities.
-It could also seek Métis views and approaches to use of the land, including historical aspects, as well as territorial uses, and the Métis regional area's collective goals and aspirations for the future. - Activities will be designed together with the NWMO to meet the needs of the Métis community and regional area over the course of the work to review APM, the assessment approach and participation in site selection activities.
-The NWMO will work collaboratively with Métis regional area organizations and local communities to further understanding and identify potential opportunities, as well as concerns and challenges that this project may bring.
+It could also seek First Nation views and approaches to use of the land, including historical aspects, as well as territorial uses, and the community's goals and aspirations for the future. - Activities will be designed together with the NWMO to meet the needs of the community over the course of the work to review APM, the assessment approach and participation in site selection activities.
+The NWMO will work collaboratively with communities to further understanding and identify potential opportunities, as well as concerns and challenges that this project may bring.